dmothornton/Diamond-Brew-Coffee-Extraction-Method/README.md

 ## Getting Started

-For the latest instruction and methodology, see the [METHOD](METHOD) file.
+For the latest instructions and methodology, see the [METHOD](METHOD) file.

 ## Applications